tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today was a great day of studies!!!
 I studied a lot and didn't lose my focus.
 I implemented a system to register users in my website and learned about sessions on ExpressJs.
 I used the library express-session and connect-pg-simple to link this session with database.
 I also learned how to create masks for fields and validate them.
 Tomorrow I'll keep doing my login system.

 **Thoughts**: If all my days of study be like today I'll evolve much more faster and better.
 I was so focused and high deeply motivated that I only studied without see the time pass.

+### Day 73 July 26, 2020

+**Today's Progress**: Today I finished the login page of my website.
+I solved some bugs of express-session and created some validations for user logged in and logged out.
+Tomorrow I'll try to make a system of password recovery.

+**Thoughts**: Javascript is the best language I ever used.
+I can do so much things and with high performance.
+I'll build a lot of projects to be an expert in web development with JS.